JeeheeHan/jenmu-bob-ross/README.md

 ### Overview
 <a name="Overview"></a>
-Full stack web application that allow any users to explore the inspirational quotes from Bob Ross and paint on a canvas with a video tutorial. <br>
-Painting is a creative hobby that comes with numerous mental health benefits like relieving stress, expands creatvitiy, and cultivates emotional growth.
-And a key icon in the word of painting is Bob Ross<br>Back in the 90s, we all got to enjoy episodes with Bob Ross through his show: The Joy of Painting.
-Even today his passion and guidance in painting are an inspiration for others to paint. <br> So, this app is built to honor his work and share some of his best work via technology<br>
+We are presenting a full stack web application that allow any users to explore the quotes from Bob Ross and paint on a canvas with a video tutorial.
+Painting is a creative hobby that comes with numerous mental health benefits like relieving stress, expands creativity, and cultivates emotional growth.
+And a key icon in the world of painting is Bob Ross.
+Back in the 90s, we all got to enjoy episodes of his show: The Joy of Painting.
+Even though, Bob Ross is not with us today, his passion and guidance in painting are still an inspiration for others to paint.
+So, this app is built to honor his work and share some of his best ideas via technology.
+We hope to provide a safe haven to destress and put our imaginations at work.

 ***Meet Bob Ross and read his best quotes.
 A new painting will show for every re-quote.
 Footer will also change colors based on the painting.***
 <br>